doscsy12/Data_sci_proj/README.md

 ## 4. TensorBoard tutorial
 Exploring interactive machine learning model dashboard that can be used to better understand and analyze the importance factors in which the model works, or for visualisations.

+## 5. Tic tac toe game
+Practice python session where the aim is to create a Tic Tac Toe game.